Medication Therapy Management (MTM) Program

 The targeted medication review is completed by a health care provider who reviews your medications at least once every three months.
 With this review, we mail, fax, or call your prescriber with suggestions about prescription drugs that may be safer or work better for you.
 As always, your prescriber will decide whether to consider our suggestions.
 Your prescription drugs will not change unless you and your prescriber decide to change them.
 We may also contact you by mail or phone with suggestions about your medications.

 How can I get more information about the program?

-Please contact Elderplan Member Services if you would like additional information about our program, or if you do not want to participate after being enrolled in the program.
-Our number is 1-800-353-3765, 8 a.m. to 8 p.m., 7 days a week.
+Please contact us if you would like more information about the Elderplan MTM Program or if you do not want to participate.
+Our number is 1-855-795-6337, Monday through Friday, 9 a.m. to 7 p.m.
 (TTY users, call 711.)